wilberquito/wilberquito.github.io/_posts/2024-08-01-activation-functions-and-vanishing-gradient-problem.md

 from torchvision.datasets import FashionMNIST from torchvision import transforms

+# Path to the folder where the datasets are/should be downloaded (e.g. MNIST)
+DATASET_PATH = "../data"

 # Transformations applied on each image => first make them a tensor, then normalize them in the range -1 to 1
 transform = transforms.Compose(
     [transforms.ToTensor(), transforms.Normalize((0.5,), (0.5,))]